JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 # Dynamical Constraints (Oby et.al.
 2025)
 This paper {% cite Oby2025 %} presented some surprising facts about neural dynamics.
+One key question the authors are interested is whether the sequential representation or computation that neural population could perform is temporally locked.
+More specifically, they tested if such dynamics could be reversed and the results show otherwise (thought I think the claim might be too strong.
+See more in the discussions).

 ## Different views of the high dimeensional neural space

 ## Task 1: